-Remember when we said that taking the NCIDQ multiple choice is like running a marathon – you have to train for it?
+We've long said that taking the NCIDQ multiple choice is like running a marathon – you have to train for it.
 So, just like in a race, be aware of your time when taking the exam.

 Pace yourself – keep an eye on the time.